rebecapastl/rebecapastl.github.io/index.md

 Hello, my name is Rebeca and I've graduated in Sep/2022 in Computer Studies at Langara College.

-Take a look at my githug and see some of my codes.
+Take a look at my [github](https://github.com/rebecapastl) and see some of my repos.

 <p>&nbsp;</p>